Login with Patreon

 Words said, her mother disappeared through the tent’s flap, leaving Juno alone.

 She forced her tired body to move, cursing her mother.
-All her limbs were as heavy as lead, as if she had run two dozen laps around the Great Lake.
+All her limbs were as heavy as lead, as if she had run two dozen laps around the Great Lake hungry.

 “Rest?” she murmured.
 ‘I wouldn’t need to bloody rest if you didn’t kidnap me.
 I wouldn’t need bloody rest if you didn’t force a Magic Draining Solution down my throat!’